NVIDIA/vid2vid/README.md

 - We include an example Cityscapes video in the `datasets` folder.
 - To generate the first frame for the model, there are 3 different ways.
   - The first is using the real image by specifying `--use_real_img`.
-  - The second is to use another model which was trained on single images (e.g. pix2pixHD) by specifying `--use_single_G`.
+  - The second is to use another model which was trained on single images (e.g., pix2pixHD) by specifying `--use_single_G`.
   - The third is forcing the model to also synthesize the first frame by specifying `--no_first_img`.
 This must be trained separately before inference.
   - Throughout the rest of the repo, we assume the second option is adopted.
 - First, download and compile a snapshot of the FlowNet2 repo from https://github.com/NVIDIA/flownet2-pytorch by running `python scripts/download_flownet2.py`.